paulmandal/aprs-ptt/TASKS.md

   - Notes: it looks like the isolation transformers are not necessary in this case, a simpler voltage divider approach should work, moved related tasks to done
 - Breadboard VOX version of circuit w/ voltage dividers
   - Notes: took resistor/capacitor values from: [this cool writeup](http://www.creativedistraction.com/demos/sensor-data-to-iphone-through-the-headphone-jack-using-arduino/)
+- Flash ATmega16U with anything, reflash with original firmware to verify board won't be bricked
+  - Notes: used an ArduinoISP for this